plaskowski/find-immutables-usages-plugin/README.md

 - [X] ~~Set the Plugin ID in the above README badges.~~
 - [X] ~~Set the [Deployment Token](https://plugins.jetbrains.com/docs/marketplace/plugin-upload.html).~~
-- [ ] support other features like @Builder.Constructor, @Builder.Factory, @Value.Style
+- [ ] support other features like:
+  - @Builder.Constructor,
+  - @Builder.Factory,
+  - @Value.Style
+- [ ] support less common cases like:
+  - having ``@Value.Immutable`` on interface that extends the public interface (the one containing properties signatures)

 ## Related resources